Be at peace and confident

 Therefore the yogi must keep on all the days of his life.
 After death it will be seen by what world (loka) he rises to what stage he has really reached.
 Sri Ramakrishna also said: “Even if one has attained Knowledge, one must still constantly practice God-Consciousness.… What is the use of polishing the outside of a metal pot one day only?
 If you don’t polish it regularly it will get tarnished again.… A brass pot must be polished every day; otherwise it gets stained.”

 And so it is with the mind and heart of the yogi.
 Buddha is our perfect example.
 To the very last day of his life he meditated regularly, often withdrawing into solitude for prolonged periods of intense meditation.
 Further, every day he followed the same routine that all the monks of the Sangha followed.
 He never slacked off or abandoned any practice.
 Never did he neglect spiritual practice and discipline under the pretense that he no longer needed it.
-He diligently followed the counsel of Krishna: “Your motive in working should be to set others, by your example, on the path of duty.
-Whatever a great man does, ordinary people will imitate; they follow his example.
-Consider me: I am not bound by any sort of duty.
-There is nothing, in all the three worlds, which I do not already possess; nothing I have yet to acquire.
-But I go on working, nevertheless” (Bhagavad Gita 3:20-22).
+He diligently followed the counsel of Krishna: “For the maintenance of the world, as an example you should act.
+Whatever the best of men does–this and that–thus other men do; whatever the standard that he sets–that is what the world shall follow.
+I have no duty whatsoever in the three worlds, nor anything that must be attained, nevertheless I engage in action.”
+(Bhagavad Gita 3:20-22).

 Om Yoga links: